rubymonsters/ruby-for-beginners/source/16-exercises/13-mailbox_file.md

-# Storing our HTML to a file
+# Storing our HTML to a File

 ## Exercise 13.1